dynamsoft-docs/document-normalizer-docs-mobile/programming/android/api-reference/normalized-image-result-item.md

 # NormalizedImageResultItem

-The `NormalizedImageResultItem` class represents a captured result item whose type is a normalized image.
-It stores the normalized image information.
+The `NormalizedImageResultItem` class is an extension of [`CapturedResultItem`]({{ site.dcv_android_api }}core/basic-structures/captured-result-item.html) that represents a normalized image.
+This is the most basic unit of the normalized image result, one of the captured result types that the Capture Vision Router can output.

 ## Definition